No Products in the Cart

 One of the most common causes of shoulder pain is poor posture.
 When we hunch over, whether it's at a desk or on our smartphone, we put unnecessary strain on our shoulders and neck.
 This can lead to tension headaches, as well as pain and stiffness in the shoulders.

 Apart from poor posture, certain medical conditions may also lead to severe shoulder pain.
-This includes rotator cuff injuries, bursitis, tendinitis, and impingement syndrome.
+This includes rotator cuff injuries, glenohumeral disorders, bursitis, and acromioclavicular joint disorder.
 All of these conditions can be quite painful, but there are many effective treatments available.
 If you have persistent pain in your shoulder or think that the pain is due to any of these medical conditions, never hesitate to seek the help of a doctor or medical practitioner.

 Another cause of shoulder pain is sleeping on a mattress that's too soft or too hard.
 A mattress that's too soft can cause the spine to curve, which puts pressure on the shoulders.
 On the other hand, a mattress that's too hard can cause the muscles in the shoulders and neck to tense up overnight.
 Also, a mattress that is old or worn out may have lost its ability to provide adequate support.
 As a result, people who are struggling with shoulder pain may find relief by investing in a quality mattress topper.